 Different Levels in the Continuum of Care Offered

-Residential treatment is the most structured type of treatment one can receive in the care continuum – individuals live in a treatment center, have all their needs met, and receive all their therapy on-site.
+Our Texas addiction treatment services are the most structured type of treatment one can receive in the care continuum – individuals live in a treatment center, have all their needs met, and receive all their therapy on-site.
 There are a number of residential rehabs in Houston to choose from, but unfortunately, individuals are often only able to stay in these programs for a few weeks when they may need much more treatment for much longer.
-After completing residential treatment in Houston or in another area, it is often recommended that clients step down to an outpatient rehab for outpatient treatment.
+After completing Houston sober living residential treatment or in another area, it is often recommended that clients step down to an outpatient rehab for outpatient treatment.
 At the outpatient level of care, clients often live at home or in a sober living, and travel to treatment for about 3 hours a day.

 Our Approach in the Continuum of Care: A Step-Down